talalmuzaffar/Doctor-Consultation-Analyser/README.md

 ## 🙏 Acknowledgments

+- Meta AI for the Llama model
+- OpenAI for the Whisper model
-- Groq AI for providing powerful language models
+- Groq AI for providing efficient model serving
 - Streamlit team for the excellent web framework
-- OpenAI's Whisper for transcription capabilities
 - ReportLab for PDF generation
 - All contributors and users of this project